Consult2016/ascdso-devsecops/microtrader/README.md

 README.md

-This set of files is described in my blog at
+This set of files is described in my blog at:

-<a target="_blank" href="https://wilsonmar.github.io/docker-production-aws">https://wilsonmar.github.io/docker-production-aws</a>
+<a target="_blank" href="https://wilsonmar.github.io/microtrader">https://wilsonmar.github.io/microtrader</a>